psu-edu/cie_pointcloud/README.md

 # ICDS Challenge!
+## Goal
-## Object Detection using a Point Cloud of the Center for Immersive Experiences
+The goal is to provide object detection using a Point Cloud of the Center for Immersive Experiences.
 ## Prize!
 The winning team will receive the following endorsement prize package:​
 1. ICDS developed a press release on the winning team’s submission from HackPSU weekend to be published on the ICDS website and other Penn State media channels.​